Taghachar (d. 1221): Military career

 During the campaign against the Jin, Taghachar remained in Mongolia with 20,000 soldiers, guarding the western border while the main army was absent.
-Around 1216, he, alongside Subutai and Genghis Khan's son Jochi, commanded troops which pursued and defeated the Merkit tribe in the region of the Irgiz and Turgay rivers.
-Soon after, in Dasht-i Qipchaq, they were attacked by the army of Muhammad II of Khwarazm; this was the first military encounter between the Mongol and Khwarezmian empires.
+Around 1216, he, alongside Subutai and Genghis Khan's son Jochi, commanded troops which pursued the Merkit tribe in the region of the Irgiz and Turgay rivers.
+Taghachar led the vanguard in the ensuing battle at Chem River.
+Though some Merkits survived the subsequent Mongol victory, they never again existed as a people.

+Soon after, in Dasht-i Qipchaq, the Mongols were attacked by the army of Muhammad II of Khwarazm; this was the first military encounter between the Mongol and Khwarezmian empires.
 The resulting battle was indecisive, and the Mongols departed that night, though it made an impression on Muhammad II, and was one of the reasons why he subsequently avoided meeting Mongols in the open field.

 In the autumn/winter of 1219/20, Taghachar participated in the siege and capture of Otrar from the Khwarezmians.
 Muhammad II subsequently fled westward before the Mongol advance.
 Taghachar, Subutai, and Jebe pursued the ruler after his abandonment of Nishapur.
 The latter two subsequently continued the pursuit while Taghachar remained in Khurasan.
 According to the Secret History of the Mongols, Taghachar had disregarded Genghis Khan's orders to not plunder the fertile lands surrounding Herat, which had already submitted to the Mongols, causing the leader of the region, Qan Melik, to renege.
 Due to this insubordination, Genghis Khan initially resolved to execute Taghachar, though changed his mind and severely rebuked and demoted him instead.

 Taghachar was later rehabilitated and was appointed to lead the vanguard against the rebelling city of Nishapur, ahead of the main army under Tolui.
 He was accompanied by another imperial son-in-law, Barchuq Art Tegin.
-According to Juvayni and Yazdi, Taghachar was killed during the subsequent siege, having been shot by an arrow loosed from the city walls.
+According to Juvayni and Yazdi, Taghachar was killed during the subsequent siege, having been struck by an arrow loosed from the city walls.
 Tolui later massacred the city in vengeance.
 In an unusual act, Tolui allowed his sister, Taghachar's widow, to personally oversee some of the executions.
 Juvayni writes that she "entered the town with her escort, and they slew all the survivors save only four hundred persons".
 Alternatively, the Rawzat as-safa states that Taghachar was killed by an arrow at Herat, while Rashid al-Din Hamadani has his death at the hands of mountaineers in Ghur.

 No source mentions Taghachar's descendants.